MoserMichael/my-notes/dev-gotchas.md

 - I finally got the purpose of golang embedding.

-Here the type Parent is a member of Child, that means that all the members of Parent are added into the struct Child.
+Here the type Parent is a member of struct Child, that means that all the members of struct Parent are added into the struct Child.

 ```
 type Parent struct{